Akwete cloth: Motifs

-In Modern Culture
+In modern culture

 In modern times Akwete weaving has become an activity and art that men and women, Akwete and foreigners alike participate in.
-Other local groups that have become practitioners of Akwete weaving are the River, Enugu, Ebony, and Benue states.
+Other local groups that have become practitioners of Akwete weaving are the Rivers, Enugu, Ebonyi, and Benue states.
 In contrast to traditional Akwete standards, more men from the Benue state weave Akwete cloths than women.
 Additionally, the widespread use of mangrove and raffia materials makes it easier to share weaving techniques and has helped the art form flourish in Abia State.
 Akwete is one of the few communities in which weaving is prospering, as the number of female weavers in other areas of Nigeria has declined in recent years.

 Several communities local to Nigeria have intentionally begun practicing and promoting Akwete weaving to keep the art and techniques relevant in the modern industry.
-The Ekwueme Federal University Ndufu located in southeastern Nigeria established a center focused on Akwete weaving and encouraging the cultural pride of the Akwete people, as well as teaching an Akwete weaving course, which covers a year’s worth of training.
-The university encourages students to wear Akwete cloth on “Traditional Dress Mondays” and gives the cloths produced to important visitors as gifts.
-The university’s approach favors a more formal education, allowing students to pursue the trade while also being in school, and independent of the tradition of passing techniques down through generations.
+The Ekwueme Federal University Ndufu located in southeastern Nigeria established a center focused on Akwete weaving and encouraging the cultural pride of the Akwete people, as well as teaching an Akwete weaving course, which covers a year's worth of training.
+The university encourages students to wear Akwete cloth on "Traditional Dress Mondays" and gives the cloths produced to important visitors as gifts.
+The university's approach favors a more formal education, allowing students to pursue the trade while also being in school, and independent of the tradition of passing techniques down through generations.
 This allows the craft to be explored by more people.
 Apprenticeships for weaving are also becoming a model of education that is rising in popularity.